Causes of Pediatric Seizure Disorders

 Lennox-Gastaut syndrome is a rare form of epilepsy in children that typically starts between the ages of 3 and 5 years.
 It can result in many different kinds of seizures (both convulsive and non-convulsive) that vary widely from child to child and can happen multiple times a day.
 Lennox-Gastaut syndrome is difficult to treat, but palliative surgery (in which the corpus callosum – a band of tissue that connects the hemispheres of the brain and a pathway along which seizures can spread – is cut, helping to reduce the number and severity of seizures) may be recommended.

-Cortical dysplasia is a malformation that occurs during embryogenesis when normal brain cells migrate to incorrect locations.
+Cortical dysplasia is a malformation that occurs during embryogenesis when normal brain cells do not fully migrate to the correct location.
 It is one of the most common forms of epilepsy in children.
-The presence of these abnormal rests of cells irritates the surrounding brain and triggers seizures.
+These abnormal rests of cells irritates the surrounding brain and trigger seizures.
 Surgical treatment involves resection of the focus of dysplasia, or abnormally located cells.
 These dysplasias can be small and focused, or can involve an entire lobe.

-Perinatal stroke mayresult in permanent injury to the brain.
-Studies show that four of five newborn infants who experience a stroke around the time of birth will develop neurologic disorders such as cerebral palsy, epilepsy, or language delay.
-Most often, when seizures result from a perinatal injury, treatment involves disconnection or resection of the affected area of brain to control the seizures.
+Perinatal stroke may result in permanent injury to the brain.
+Studies show that four of five newborn infants who experience a stroke around the time of birth will develop neurologic disorders, including epilepsy.
+Most often, when seizures result from a perinatal injury, treatment involves disconnection or resection of the affected area of brain.

 Our Care Team